VIN-y/MissChanger/STL_Config_Instructions/README.md

 # Design Record

-These folder contains all the STL files for this project, for their respective version.
+These folders contain all the STL files for this project, for their respective version.

 ## v1 - MVP (Minimum Viable Product)